aliyilmaz/aliSQL/docs/en-readme.md

 # What is Mind?

-Mind is a free and free PHP class designed for developers.
+Mind is the PHP code framework designed for developers.
 It offers a variety of tools for creating new design patterns and application frameworks.

 #### Security